 As soon as the first flower appears on the Strawberry plants, apply fallacis at a rate of 2 mites per square foot.
 The fallacis will establish on the plant with pollen and will control any Spider Mites that move onto plants.
 The fallacis will also help control Whitefly, by eating their eggs, and any Thrip that may develop, by eating the early instar larvae.

-Aphid prevention is accomplished by releasing 0.2 to 0.5 Aphidoletes per square meter, per week.
-The essential elements are; weekly releases, separate “hot spot” treatments, and a “neutral” release point.
+Aphid prevention is accomplished by releasing 0.2 to 0.5 Aphidoletes per square meter, per week, and a single application of Micromus variegatus at 0.5 per square meter several weeks before the Aphidoletes program begins.
+The essential elements for Aphidoletes are; weekly releases, separate “hot spot” treatments, and a “neutral” release point.
 We have found that fresh, non-stored Aphidoletes will effectively prevent any Aphids from establishing in the crop if they are released away from known “hot spots” and are forced to disperse.
 The best time for release is at the end of the day.
 If the circulating fans cannot be turned off on the night of release, care must be taken to ensure that they are released “downstream” of the fans, and not allowed to be sucked up into the intake side of the fan.